architect/arc.codes/src/views/docs/en/reference/cli/sandbox.md

 ### Example scenario

-If `.env` is found, Sandbox will not load any variables from any Arc preferences.
+If `.env` is found, Sandbox will only use the variables for the `testing` environment, and not load any variables from any Arc preferences files.
 Given the following case with 3 environment variable sources:

 ```bash
 # ./.env